Kitware/VolView/docs/configuration_file.md

 Paint, rectangles, polygons and rulers share one registry of segments, configured under `segments`.
-Each entry is keyed by name, and every appearance field is optional: an omitted one means the app default.
+Each entry is keyed by name, and every appearance field is optional: an omitted one means the app default for a new segment.
+For an existing session segment, omitted fields keep the appearance it had before configuration.
+Replacing a config entry removes its previous appearance overrides, including color, while keeping the segment id, visibility and lock state.

 ```json
 {